bambooforest/salos/README.md

 - <https://dacg.in/2018/11/17/statistical-test-cheat-sheet/>

-And more explanation on the process:
+And some more advanced explanation on the process:

 - <https://github.com/bambooforest/APY313/tree/main/7_data_modeling>